TykTechnologies/tyk-demo/README.md

 # Repository Structure

-* `bootstrap.sh`: Bootstrap script for the Tyk standard deployment
-* `docker-compose.yml`: Docker compose definition for the Tyk standard deployment
+* `deployments`: Contains all the deployments available as sub-directories
 * `Tyk Demo.postman_collection.json`: A Postman collection of requests which correspond to APIs available in the deployment
 * `scripts/*.sh`: Some useful commands encapsulated in scripts
+* `up.sh`: Brings up the deployment
-* `tyk`: Files related to the Tyk standard deployment
+* `down.sh`: Takes down the deployment

+## Deployments

+The deployment directories (`deployments/*`) contain the various deployments which can be made with this repo.
+The **base deployment** is in the `tyk` directory, which is a standard Tyk deployment.
+The other directories are **feature deployments**, which extend the **base deployment** functionality.

-The remaining directories contain **feature deployments** which extend the standard Tyk deployment functionality.
-These directories contain `docker-compose.yml`, `bootstrap.sh` and `README.md` files specific to the feature.
+All of the directories contain `docker-compose.yml`, `bootstrap.sh` and `README.md` files specific to the deployment.
 They may also contain directories called `data` or `volumes`, which hold the data necessary during bootstrapping or providing as mapped volumes into the container.

 # Getting Started